SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

                 - numpy
             ```

-            The corresponding dockerfile would look something like this
+            The corresponding dockerfile would look something like this:

             ```dockerfile
             FROM python:3.11-slim